Bachelor of Science in Communication Sciences and Disorders

 A minimum GPA of 3.0 is required for courses counted toward the minor.
 No course may be repeated more than once, and no more than two courses may be repeated and applied toward the minor.
 In instances of repeated courses, the second grade will be used to determine eligibility to graduate.
 The time limit for completing the ASL minor is two years.

-Find courses in Communication Sciences and Disorders
+Find courses in the Communication Sciences and Disorders degree

 Median income for Speech-Language Pathologists in 2022.